syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Through-Code.md

 title: Through Code
 description: overview
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---

-## Through Code
+# Through Code

 GroupView control can be created using the GroupView class.
 GroupView Items can be added to the GroupView control using the GroupView.GroupViewItems collection property.